GoogleCloudPlatform/deploystack/README.md

 Quick TLDR omitting testing, which you should totally do but for development and whatnot you can just do this.

-1. Clone this project.
+1. Create a Folder to hold your stack.
 1. Add your `main.tf` file
-1. Edit the `deploystack.json` file
+1. Create a .deploystack folder
-1. Edit the `deploystack.txt` file
+1. Add a `deploystack.yaml` file

 Running `./deploystack install` should spin up the goapp and collect the config items the stack needs to run through the deployment